captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-And hey -- what you was saying before about your Caseworker saying that I get annoyed by you?
+And hey—what you was saying before about your Caseworker saying that I get annoyed by you?

 ---